 50- or 90-minute session focused on exploring new resources, developing new skills or creating through extensive hands-on activities using participant's own device.

 90-minute immersive, multi-room experiences that touch on programs, platforms, and tools related to a central topic.

 Poster content will be available to view throughout the conference in an interactive virtual format.

 Submitters will be able to build a virtual poster with rich content with which attendees can engage at any time.
 Through your presenter menu, poster presenters are able to upload items such as pdfs, website links, images, and videos combined with text.
 The tool will also allow submitters to preview content before the poster is live on our conference platform.
 Additionally, a short 3-5 minute recorded demonstration video (preferably on YouTube or Vimeo) will be required.
-This tool will be available mid May.
+This tool is available on your presenter menu.

 In addition, presenters will have a scheduled 45-minute live session where attendees can drop-in to learn more about your poster and engage more deeply with the content.

 During your scheduled presentation time, you will click on the “Live Now” button on your poster details to enter your discussion room.
 Your room will accommodate up to 100 people including presenters.

 Attendees can drop in to learn more about your poster and engage more deeply with the content.
 We encourage you to prepare a three- to five-minute presentation that you can repeat during the 45 minutes if attendees arrive late, much like in the face-to-face environment.

 To help you prepare, we’re offering training on our virtual platform as follows:

 You’ll receive an e-mail with the link to the Zoom meeting the day before the training.
 If you aren’t able to attend a live training you can access an archived recording.